btcpar/genequery-office/README.md

 ----------------------------------------------------------------------------------
 C/ INSTALLING GeneQuery

-Download the installer and launch it to have all requirements and GeneQuery Office installed in your computer launch
+Download the installer and launch it to have all requirements and GeneQuery Office installed in your computer.

 ----------------------------------------------------------------------------------

 D/ QUICK START

 ----------------------------------------------------------------------------------
 E/ CONTACT